Department of Silly Syndromes

 Copyright & Reprint Instructions Protected by Copyscape Plagiarism Checker

-Why is Dr. Bookspan's Academy called The Fixa U?
+Why Is Dr. Bookspan's Academy Also Called The Fixa U?

 In the 1960s Rocky and Bullwinkle cartoon, Bullwinkle attended the Wossamotta U (or, WhatsaMatterU), joking pronunciation of "What's the matter [with] you?"

 Welcome to my web site (DrBookspan.com) - a large, no-ad site for you and your community to be healthy, strong, and happy.
 There are hundreds of articles on this site for you - not repeating pop fitness, but primary source sports medicine and physiology.
 Look for main navigation links at the end of this page, links to send in your stories and ideas, and Buttons to LIKE and Share.

 What's on this page: I developed and run the International Academy of Functional Exercise Medicine to benefit world health, and make medicine and health care healthy.
 The Academy's Health Care Reform School - The Fixa U's School of Healthy Medicine - has a Department of Silly Syndromes.
 I appointed our resident funny guy Paul Jenkins as fearless leader of the department, with all the rights and privileges, of which there are none.
 The Department of Silly Syndromes keeps the FUN in functional medicine and exercise, while educating, so you can stop losing time and money on myths and nonsense that may be repeated in popular media, fitness centers, and medical offices.